Puerto Rico travel guide

 Most visitors flock to Puerto Rico to bask on its pristine sands.
 From Rincón’s rip-roaring swells to the nearly deserted shores of Vieques where wild horses roam, there really is sand and surf for every type of beach bum.
 Puerto Rico also has three rare bioluminescent bays: glow-in-the-dark bodies of water that produce a nighttime lightshow for kayakers and boat tours.

 Inland, epic landscapes and cultural attractions abound.
 The central mountain range is riddled with limestone caves and rugged forest trails.
 El Yunque National Forest, by contrast, is a lush expanse of rainforest, with waterfalls and Taino petroglyphs.
-The Nature Conservancy’s various sites offer visitors a taste of Puerto Rico’s colonial history, including Hacienda Buena Vista, an old coffee plantation, and Hacienda Esperanza, an old sugar plantation.
+The Conservation Trust of Puerto Rico’s various sites offer visitors a taste of the island’s colonial history, including Hacienda Buena Vista, an old coffee plantation, and Hacienda Esperanza, an old sugar plantation.

 Culturally, Puerto Rico integrates three “roots”: Taino (an indigenous group), Spanish and African.
 The country is in the Caribbean, but not wholly of it, influenced also by Latin America and the USA, with which it has a colonial relationship.
 The American influence is visible through ubiquitous US flags, shopping malls and basketball, the national sport.
 Historical Spanish influences are well preserved.
 Old San Juan is home to two UNESCO World Heritage sites, with blue cobblestone streets and pastel-painted colonial buildings.